jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 If you're a harder stimulant or nootropic veteran, you may simply not feel any effects from it.
 I find this to be particularly true when I’ve been drinking a lot of coffee since caffeine is such a powerful stimulant.

 This isn't necessarily a bad thing if you're looking for something a little on the lighter side for your system.
+I wouldn't take this before a chess match if I was looking for an edge, but I WOULD take it to keep my mood high while I'm playing.&nbsp;

 If you’re expecting GMS to make you feel like Bradley Cooper in *Limitless*, this ain’t it.
 The effects are much more subtle.
 Compared to other stimulant-laden nootropics, it can sometimes be hard to tell if I’m experiencing a mental boost or just the results of a placebo.
 It’s when I’ve refrained from taking stimulants for a while that I notice the full effects of GMS.